News And Blog

-If you aren’t yet ready for a neck lift, or are adverse to invasive surgery, there are other options.
 Dermal fillers are designed to minimise the appearance of fine lines and wrinkles with the injection of a natural-based acid that plumps the skin.
-The main target area is usually the face, but they may also be used in the neck region to help smooth the skin, or reduce the appearance of lines, including the neck ‘rings’ that many people are prone to.
+The main target area is usually the face, but they may also be used in the neck region to help smooth the skin or reduce the appearance of lines, including the neck ‘rings’ that many people are prone to.

 So what next?